Use the Lightning Data Service MCP Tools (Beta)

 • Compare imperative vs wired UI API calls for fetching and updating records.

-Ask about maintaining data consistency using LDS-based wire adapters and other data strategies.
+To use this tool, ask about maintaining data consistency using LDS-based wire adapters and other data strategies.
+Examples prompts include:

 • Explain how to use getRecordNotifyChange to keep multiple components in sync.